 The software functions described in this chapter are usually integrated in the operating software of the process control system, i. e., the software functions are generally not enabled or disabled via the described HART commands.
-Instead, they exist in the functions (menu commands) of the operating software that take on these processes.
+Instead, the operating software contains functions (menu commands) that take over these processes.
 Nevertheless, the underlying HART commands are described because the functions may have different names in the individual user interfaces and the underlying basic functions may not always be apparent from the name.
-For a list of the commands supported see chapter 9.1.
+For a list of the commands supported, see chapter 9.1.